onlinecity/gatewayapi-docs/docs/legacy.rst

    :form to: One or more recipient MSISDNs to send a message to.
 Ie 4512345678
    :form smsc: An ISO 3166-1 country code followed by a period and an ID representing the operator
    :form price: A numeric value with two decimals followed by an ISO 4217 currency code, ie. 10.00DKK
    :form text: An alphanumeric value representing the content of the SMS.
-Must be ISO-8859-1 encoded.
    :form sessionid: Maximum length is 30 characters – and must always be unique.
 Recommended format is msisdn:time
    :form from: Optional alphanumeric sender.
 Maximum 11 characters
    :form callbackurl: Optional URL for status callbacks
    :form class: Class to use for message delivery.
 Defaults to 'A'
+   :form charset: Charset of inputs, either 'utf-8' or 'iso-8859-1' (default).
+Only available at gatewayapi.com.
    :reqheader Content-Type: application/x-www-form-urlencoded
    :status 200: with a plaintext body: "Processing:sessionid", with sessionid replaced with the given sessionid
    :status 400: if the request can't be processed due to an exception.
 The body contains the exception message